am20658/CS220-AU-portfolio/README.md

 <br>

 ## Log

-13.01.2022 - redone the V&R map of my current and future digital identity 14.01.2022 - planned out and started the DI essay 16.01.2022 - Finished writing the DI essay
+13.01.2022 - redone the V&R map of my current and future digital identity

+14.01.2022 - planned out and started the DI essay

+16.01.2022 - Finished writing the DI essay

 16.01.2022 - started working on the website

-17.01.2022 - wrote the introduction for the website and organized a timeline for the evnts included in the project for it 18.01.2022 - completed writing the website
+17.01.2022 - wrote the introduction for the website and organized a timeline for the evnts included in the project for it

+18.01.2022 - completed writing the website

 18.01.2022 - completed enhancing the visual aspect of the website

 <br>

 ## TODO

-Find pictures/videos to enhance the page's visuals (done) Ask friends to provide pictures (done) paste the V&R maps into the DI essay
+Find pictures/videos to enhance the page's visuals (done)

+Ask friends to provide pictures (done)

+Paste the V&R maps into the DI essay

 <br>